 You are currently browsing the monthly archive for February 2010.

-The “Golden Book” honors members of Indiana University who served in wartime.
+The “Golden Book” honors members of the Indiana University community who served in wartime.

 June 16, 2008.

 He wrote, “My uncle by the same name was in Camp 59.”

 In a second note that day, he added, “By the way, my uncle was from Logansport, Indiana, and attended IU before he was drafted and trained at Fort Knox.”

 From my office window I can see the the tall limestone gates that mark the main entrance to Indiana University.
 Just beyond is the “Historic Crescent” group of early IU buildings Robert would have known as a student when he attended here in 1938–40.

 During my 30 years at Indiana University I have walked daily over the paths he would have traveled as a student.
 I am very familiar with buildings where he attended classes.

 I’ve learned through University Archives that Robert’s presence here is documented in yearbooks.

 I like to imagine the excitement he felt on coming to college—an opportunity few young men and women had in the late ’30s.
 But, I am saddened to think how Robert’s education was interrupted by war and that he never returned to school and the full life that he might have led.